 The Evangelical Free Church was formed on the principle that the Gospel is bigger than certain doctrinal distinctives.
 This isn't an easy philosophy to navigate, since one man's secondary can be another man's essential.

 On one end of the spectrum, you can have a statement of faith that is so brief, loose, and undefined that it harbors all kinds of liberalism.
-I've seen that happen with the Intervarsity Christian Fellowship.
 On the other end of the spectrum you can have a statement of faith that is so dense and filled with detail that it generates endless fighting.
-I've seen that happen among doctrine-minded Presbyterians.
+I've read both kinds.

 One area that the EFCA agreed to set somewhat to the side was Calvinism/Arminianism.
 In our early days, eternal security became a hot issue.
 Moody Bible Institute and Dallas Seminary taught it strongly, but there were many in the EFCA who either weren't sure where they stood on it, or thought it was possible for a Christian to completely apostasize.